PrivateSNN: Privacy-Preserving Spiking Neural Networks: Experiments

+{ Before we present the experimental results, we define the terms used in our method: \textit{Data-free Conversion (DC)}, \textit{Class Encryption Training (CET)}, and \textit{On-device Distillation (OD)}.
+We call our final method as \textit{PrivateSNN}, thus, \textit{PrivateSNN = DC + CET + OD}. }

 Surprisingly, we find that \textit{PrivateSNN} encrypts the networks without significant performance loss.
-Table \ref{table:exp:performance} shows the performance of reference ANN (\ie, VGG16) and previous methods which uses real data.
-It is worth noting that converted SNNs cannot achieve higher performance than the ANN (\ie, the accuracy of ANN is the upper bound).
-Here, we use the conversion method proposed in \cite{sengupta2019going} as a representative sate-of-the-art conversion method, achieving a similar performance with the reference ANN. { The results show that our \textit{PrivateSNN} can be designed without a huge performance drop across all datasets. } This implies that synthetic samples generated from the ANN model contain enough information for a successful conversion and post-training processes.
+Table \ref{table:exp:performance} shows the performance of reference ANN (\ie, VGG16) and previous conversion methods which uses training data.
+Here, we use \citet{sengupta2019going,han2020rmp,zambrano2019sparse} as representative state-of-the-art conversion methods for comparison.
+The results show that our \textit{PrivateSNN} can be designed without a huge performance drop across all datasets.
+This implies that synthetic samples generated from the ANN model contain enough information for a successful conversion and post-training processes.

+In Table \ref{table:exp:ablation}, we conduct ablation studies on each component (\ie, DC, CET, and OD) of our method.
+Here, we present the robustness of model on data leakage and class leakage and compare the number of training samples, and classification accuracy.
+With DC, the SNN model can address data leakage, however, it is still vulnerable to class leakage.
+Adding CET on DC resolves class leakage with performance improvement.
+However, an insufficient number of training samples cannot achieve near state-of-the-art performance.
+Finally, using OD helps the networks to improve the performance with a limited number of samples.